Learn what is supply side economics definition covering tax rates and problem related to growth through supply with behavioral choices and effects.

 Proponents advocated for a reduction of taxes which they argue will spur economic growth by trickling down the economic benefits.
 However, they don’t acknowledge the fact that for the supply side to flourish they require infrastructure such as passable roads.
 Reduction of taxes will limit government spending on such vital instruments and the effect can be counterproductive.

-In conclusion, both Keynesian and supply side economics should be used simultaneously if an economy is to experience any growth.
+In conclusion, both Keynesian economics and supply-side economics should be used simultaneously if an economy is to experience any growth.